Lee E. Geyer: World War I

+Geyer was later a teacher and administrator in high schools in Kansas, Arizona and California from 1919 to 1938.

+Political career

 State Assembly

 Geyer was one of two dozen "EPIC Democrats" elected to the state legislature in 1934.
 He served as member of the State Assembly from 1935 to 1937.
-He was an unsuccessful candidate for election in 1936 to the Seventy-fifth Congress.
+He was an unsuccessful candidate for election in 1936 to the seventy-fifth Congress.

 Congress

 Geyer was elected as a Democrat to the Seventy-sixth and Seventy-seventh Congresses and served from January 3, 1939, until his death.
 He authored the first anti-poll tax legislation which had not passed at the time of his death but was continued by others to become the 24th amendment to the U.S. Constitution.
 He served as delegate to the 1940 Democratic National Convention in Chicago.

 Death

 Geyer died of pneumonia on October 11, 1941, in Washington, D.C.

 He was interred in Wetmore Cemetery, Wetmore, Kansas.